This page was originally developed to provide supplementary materials for an introductory course in chemistry.

 A "self-help" worksheet on dimensional analysis that I wrote a few years ago.
 It contains brief explanations, but extensive sets of practice problems.
 See the Chemistry practice problems page.

-Why isn't 0° F the lowest possible temperature for a salt/ice/water mixture?. http://antoine.frostburg.edu/chem/senese/101/solutions/faq/zero-fahrenheit.shtml.
+Why isn't 0° F the lowest possible temperature for a salt/ice/water mixture? https://antoine.frostburg.edu/chem/senese/101/solutions/faq/zero-fahrenheit.shtml.
 An elaboration of the story of how the zero point for the Fahrenheit temperature scale was set.
 This is part of Fred Senese's site, which is listed below as a General resource.

 Temperature extremes. https://web.archive.org/web/20140627045228/http://img205.imageshack.us/img205/3448/temperatureextremespe2.jpg.
 How cold is cold?
 This page may give you some ideas -- or may not.
 (Current site is an archive.)

-The following article, which has free online access, is listed in the Ch 3 handout: K Jensen et al, An atomic-resolution nanomechanical mass sensor.
-Nature Nanotechnology 3:533, 9/08.
+The following article is listed in the Ch 3 handout: An atomic-resolution nanomechanical mass sensor.
+(K Jensen et al, Nature Nanotechnology 3:533, September 2008.)
+A copy is at Zettl's web site: pdf file.
 There has been considerable work in recent years on developing nano-balances: balances capable of weighing single atoms or molecules by mechanical means.
 This one uses the principle that the resonant frequency of an object depends on its mass.
 It operates at room temperature, and uses carbon nanotubes.
 A potential use of such balances is weighing individual protein molecules, under gentle conditions.
 Regardless of use, this is fun!
-The paper is available at Zettl's UC Berkeley web site: http://research.physics.berkeley.edu/zettl/pdf/351.NatureNaotech.3-Jensen.pdf.
-A good intro to the work at Zettl's site: http://research.physics.berkeley.edu/zettl/projects/nanobalance/mass.html.
+A good intro to the work at Zettl's site: https://web.archive.org/web/20211029072100/http://research.physics.berkeley.edu/zettl/projects/nanobalance/mass.html (now archived).
 A good news story about this work: Nanotube 'springboard' weighs clinging atoms; 7/21/08. https://www.newscientist.com/article/dn14370-nanotube-springboard-weighs-clinging-atoms/.

 That article is also the subject of a post in my Musings newsletter: Weighing gold atoms (September 24, 2008).